Published 18 February 2022 | Updated 23 June 2022

 If paid sick leave isn’t available, employees can discuss other arrangements with their employer.
 These could include:

-The Australian Government and some Australian states and territories are providing payments to some workers during coronavirus, including when they need to take a PCR test and isolate.
+Some Australian states are providing payments to some workers during coronavirus, including when they need to take a PCR test and isolate.
 Learn more at Government payments.

 Employers should consider any award, agreement, employment contract or workplace policy that applies because they could be more generous.